SModelS/smodels-database-release/README.rst

 carefully validated  and the validation material can be found at `http://smodels.hephy.at/wiki/Validationv11 <http://smodels.hephy.at/wiki/Validationv11>`_.

-The database can conveniently be updated independently from SModelS code updates.
-It suffices to unpack any new database tarball and replace the database directory.
-In the same fashion, one can easily add additional results as explained below.

 Installation
 ============

-In order to use the Database simply download or clone this repository and correctly set the SModelS database path when running SModelS.
+The database can conveniently be updated independently from `SModelS`_ code updates.
+It suffices to download or clone this repository to a local folder and correctly set the SModelS database path when running SModelS.
 For more information check the `SModelS online manual`_.